-Recently I was seated beside a window in my apartment when I heard a muffled mrrpmh.
+Recently I was seated beside a window in my apartment when I heard a muffled mrrpmh from outside.
 The sound was so small I didn’t really pay it much attention.
 But then I heard it again: mrrpmh, mrrpmh, mrrpmh.

 I looked up.
-A honey bee no larger than the end of my pinkie finger was running into the window.
+Outside my window, a honey bee no larger than the end of my pinkie finger was running into the window.
 It would hit the glass, back up a foot, and then plunge straight back at the window.
 The bee didn’t fly into the mesh screen below the glass, nor did it fly into the brick that surrounds either side of the window.
 It didn’t once alter its course, and simply continued to ram itself directly into the window.

 As I watched the bee I started talking to it: What are you doing, bee?
 Stop running into the window.
 Can’t you see the window’s not going to move for you?